hyssong/hyssong.github.io/_pages/about.md

 <br/>
 ## Research Program

-**Event comprehension**<br/>
+**Causal inference during naturalistic event comprehension**<br/>
-Comprehension involves integrating ongoing events with causally related events in memory to form and update a coherent situational representation.
+We understand everyday events by reasoning about their underlying [causes](https://doi.org/10.1523/JNEUROSCI.0037-21.2021).
+We integrate ongoing events with causally related events in memory to form and update coherent situational representations.
 How does the brain accomplish this?
-Using functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling, my work investigates various cognitive processes integral to narrative comprehension, including [causal reasoning](https://doi.org/10.1523/JNEUROSCI.0037-21.2021), episodic memory (stay tuned!), [attentional engagement](https://doi.org/10.1073/pnas.2021905118), and [emotion](https://www.biorxiv.org/content/10.1101/2023.11.14.566767v2).
+I use functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling to answer this question.

 **Multiscale neural operation**<br/>
 Cognition arises from neural operations at multiple [spatial scales](https://doi.org/10.1016/j.tics.2024.09.009), from individual neurons to [large-scale networks](https://doi.org/10.7554/eLife.85487).
-I think a lot on how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.
+I think a lot about how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.
+I use dynamical systems to characterize and model neural dynamics.

 **Science and art**<br/>
 I entered the field to understand the neural basis of subjective experience.
 I wanted to explain the tingling sensation I felt as a kid in front of a beautiful painting (so-called aesthetic experience).
 I collaborate with artists and organizations to conduct science in the wild to investigate our [subjective experiences](https://www.artsscienceculture.uchicago.edu/202223-grantees-1-1).<br/>